 Yep, I have children.
 My stapler never works correctly.
 And I was lucky to find the black Sharpie in my junk drawer without stabbing myself with a rusty nail or box cutter.
 Not Pinterest pretty, but Got ‘Er Dun pretty.

-The ingredients for one meal were bagged with the recipe, the ingredients to be added highlighted in case anybody else wanted to make dinner.
+The ingredients for one meal were bagged along with the recipe, the fresh ingredients to be added at the time of cooking are highlighted.
+Just in case anybody else wanted to make dinner.
 Anybody?
 Anybody?

 Mindy’s White Chicken Chili

 - 1 medium green pepper, minced

 - 1 large sweet onion, chopped